 In any medical translation, accuracy is of paramount concern.
 Choose an ISO 17100-certified translation partner to do the work.
 The certification demonstrates strict compliance with global standards for ensuring translation accuracy, from vetting and testing linguists to QA procedures.

-For medical content, or any “high risk” content, specific linguistic validation steps are required.
-You should ask your language service partner to perform a back translation.
+For medical content, or any “high risk” content, linguistic validation is required to ensure the translation is accurate and consistent.
+This may involve a back translation.
 After translation, proofreading, and QA, the text should be translated “back” into the source language by an independent translator with no knowledge of the original source.
-We then compare the source document and back translation to check equivalency of meaning.
+The team then compares the source document and back translation to check equivalency of meaning.
 Evidence of having completed back translation may be part of your submission for regulatory approval.

 Other linguistic validation steps might be required.
 You will find several options along the linguistic validation spectrum.
 You might require two forward translations followed by a reconciliation step during which you choose the “best of both.”
 Or you might validate a single forward translation with two back translations.
 In addition to documentation of linguistic validation, your language service partner should be able to provide an “affidavit of accuracy,” affirming that qualified translators performed the translation.